avocado-framework/avocado/docs/source/guides/writer/chapters/parameters.rst

 Avocado allows passing parameters to tests, which effectively results in several different variants of each test.
-These parameters are available in (test's) ``self.params`` and are of :class:`avocado.core.varianter.AvocadoParams` type.
+These parameters are available in (test's) ``self.params`` and are of :class:`avocado.core.parameters.AvocadoParams` type.
 You can also access these parameters via the configuration dict at `run.test_parameters` namespace.